 I’ve been getting creative in the kitchen and coming up with some new snack recipes.
-My kids are tired of eating the same old snacks all the time so I decided to come up with a healthy cereal bar they could eat for breakfast, snack or a healthier dessert.
+My kids are tired of eating the same old snacks all the time so I decided to come up with a healthy cereal bar they could eat for breakfast, snacks, or a healthier dessert.
 I headed to the grocery store to find some ingredients that would inspire me.
 That is how this Cranberry Cheerio Bar recipe was created!

 Facts Up Front not only brings useful information to the front of the box but they also have a website full of helpful tools and tips that can assist in your grocery shopping and in your meal planning.
 The recipes available through the Facts Up Front website offer ideas for easy, delicious dishes.
 You can find lots of great recipes to change up your recipe box.
 There are also sections for vegetarians, gluten-free diets, and quick and easy recipes that the family will enjoy.
 Here are some simple tips for building a better diet from the Facts Up Front site: